COVID-19 pandemic in Chile

 The worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) severely affected Chile.
 The virus was confirmed to have reached Chile on 3 March 2020.
 Initial cases had been imported from Southeast Asia and Europe, and expanded into a large number of untraceable infections, placing the country within phase 4 of the pandemic as defined by the World Health Organization, with over 1,000 confirmed cases by 25 March 2020.

-The cases are concentrated in the Santiago metropolitan area, with outbreaks in other regions in the country.
+The cases were concentrated in the Santiago metropolitan area, with outbreaks in other regions in the country.
 No national lockdown was established in Chile, unlike in neighboring Argentina and Peru, although a night curfew was implemented throughout the country.
 Quarantines were established locally in different cities and neighborhoods.
 However, in May 2020 the whole city of Santiago was put under mandatory quarantine due to an increase of cases, and similar situations were extended to most of the largest cities in Chile.

 Considering its population, by June 2020 Chile had one of the worst outbreaks in the world.
 Initially, the number of fatalities reported was lower than in other countries in South America, even those with fewer cases.
-However, in May 2020, the number of cases and deaths increased rapidly, while several sources reported excess deaths not officially attributed to covid, which were not counted.
+However, in May 2020, the number of cases and deaths increased rapidly, while several sources reported excess deaths not officially attributed to COVID-19, which were not counted.
 By June 2020, the government confirmed thousands of additional deaths due to COVID-19, including suspected cases where PCR tests were not available.
 The pandemic reached a peak on 13 June with 195 daily confirmed deaths and nearly 7,000 positive cases.
 By July 2020, 10,000 people had died, and Chile had the sixth largest number of cases in the world.
 In the following weeks, the number of daily cases and deaths started to decrease slowly, although some local outbreaks appeared.
-The number of cases increased later in the year, and by March 2021 the number of daily cases exceeded those in the initial wave.
+The number of cases increased later in the year, and by March 2021 the number of daily cases had exceeded those in the initial wave.